Robustness of Decentralised Learning to Nodes and Data Disruption: Results

 In this section, we analyse in detail the aspect of knowledge persistence, referring to the nodes' ability to retain the memory of the knowledge transmitted by nodes that were disrupted.
 Specifically, we analyse, after disruption, the loss of accuracy with respect to the case where no disruption occurs.
 In the following, ``baseline" and ``accuracy threshold 0" refer to the cases where the disruption either never happens or has already happened at the start of the simulation, respectively.
 They represent the upper and lower bounds of achievable accuracy.

-First, we analyse the overall performance of the system, considering all nodes altogether.
+First, we analyse the overall performance of the system, considering all nodes altogether (Figure~\ref{fig:c1c2_persistence_all}).
 To this end, in \Cref{fig:c1c2_persistence_mean_acc_all} we show the average accuracy of the entire system, as defined in \Cref{def: mean_acc_definition}.
 As we can see from~\Cref{fig:c1c2_persistence_mean_acc_all}, there is a noticeable gap in accuracy with respect to the baseline.
 Furthermore, from the zoom inset, we can observe that, despite the curves being closely grouped together, there is a gap between the system's performances for the different accuracy thresholds.
 This can be better analysed by looking at the percentage difference (\Cref{fig:c1c2_persistence_distance_baseline_all}).
 With increasing accuracy threshold, the distance from the baseline decreases, and overall, it ranges anyway around 4 and 8\%.
 Also, in this case, we notice the slightly lower performance of Case 2 with respect to Case 1.
+Next, we focus individually on the two boundary cases of completely isolated nodes (Figure~\ref{fig:c1c2_persistence_isolated}), and on the case of the biggest connected component (Figure~\ref{fig:c1c2_persistence_largecluster}).